Dirty Wars: BRITDOC Films' Latest Release

 "One of the most important political films of the last 20 years."
 Glenn Greenwald

-This Sundance award-winning film will be showing nationwide through Picturehouse cinemas and available on iTunes from November 29th.
+This Sundance award-winning film will be showing nationwide through Picturehouse cinemas last winter.

 One Mile Away in cinemas and engaging new audiences

-One Mile Away will had a theatrical release across the UK in March this year.
+One Mile Away will had a theatrical release across the UK in March last year.

-The #RoadToFreedom Tour then started in April and will carry on until the autumn.
-We are visiting as many schools, youth centres and young offenders institutes as we can, to directly speak to the people who need to hear the message of the film.
+The #RoadToFreedom Tour then started in April and will carried on until autumn 2013, visiting schools, youth centres and young offenders institutes, to directly speak to the people who need to hear the message of the film.

 The primary audience for this film is young people living in inner cities, who wouldn't usually go to the cinema or tune in to watch a documentary on tv.